secureCodeBox/documentation/docs/contributing/integrating-a-scanner/values.yaml.md

 The `image` field contains the container image and tag used for the scanner.
 This could be the official image of the scanner but in some cases a custom image is needed.
 Usually the `tag` of the image is `null` and will default to the charts `appVersion`.
+See below how to use a local docker image.
 For WPScan the official image can be used so the `image` field looks like this:

 ```yaml